Different Rates of Car Depreciation & How to Calculate IDV

 There are two reasons why the calculation of car depreciation is essential.
 They are:

-The other scenario which calls for you to derive your car’s depreciation amount is to fix a reselling price for it.
+- Determining a Car’s Resale Value: The other scenario that calls for you to derive your car’s depreciation amount is to fix a reselling price for it.

 In fact, one should calculate a car's depreciation amount so that he/she can present an accurate value of the vehicle.
 In addition, this prevents overpricing or underpricing.